Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Hotel recommendation in Akihabara

-During my stay at Nohga Hotel Akihabara, I found it to be a bit on the pricey side for what you get, but seemed to be the norm in hotels in Japan in general.
 However, it does have a standout feature—a very good restaurant right on site, which isn't always a given in Japanese hotels.
-The rooms themselves are comfy, albeit small, and come with great black-out curtains, yet surprisingly for Japan, a chilly toilet seat that wasn't heated—how annoying after your butt gets used to being pampered with heated toilet seats all over the country!
+The rooms themselves are comfy, with comfortable beds that provide a good sleep experience, and come with great black-out curtains, yet surprisingly for Japan, a chilly toilet seat that wasn’t heated - how annoying after your butt gets used to being pampered with heated toilet seats all over the country!

 If you're curious about my full Tokyo experience, see my article about the best and worst things to see in Tokyo.
 It’ll help you decide which neighborhoods you should try to be close to on your own trip to Tokyo.

-2. Where to stay in Tokyo for foodies: Anywhere really
+2. Where to stay in Tokyo for foodies: Anywhere, really

 Tourists in Shinjuku neighborhood in Tokyo, Japan